daattali/beautiful-jekyll/draft/pubsubbigquerysubscription.md

 *BigQuery Subscription Metadata Fields/Columns*

 If a message is received with additional fields not defined within the schema, BigQuery subscriptions can be configured to drop the message.
 If the BigQuery subscription doesn't enable drop unknown fields, the messages with extra fields remain in the subscription backlog.
-The subscription will then end up in an error state.
+The subscription will then end up in an errored state.

 To mitigate this, Pub/Sub Topic schemas should be configured to automatically drop unknown fields.
 This ensures the data is still written to BigQuery, but any additional message fields not defined within the schema are dropped.

 Once data is loaded into BigQuery, simple SQL transformations can be performed on the raw data.
-With BigQuery scheduled queries you can automate SQL transformation tasks based on a cron schedule you define.
+With BigQuery scheduled queries, you can automate SQL transformation tasks based on a cron schedule you define.

 Pub/Sub BigQuery subscriptions also remove the requirement to have Pub/Sub Topic clients configured as subscribers.
-The Pub/Sub BigQuery subscription defines the BigQuery table data will be loaded into and is automatically pushed directly to BigQuery.
+The Pub/Sub BigQuery Subscription defines the BigQuery table data will be loaded into and is automatically pushed directly to BigQuery.

 Messages target the BigQuery Write API- upon successful write to the BigQuery table, the Pub/Sub message is ackowledged.
 If the message fails to be written to the table, it is negatively acknowledged to Pub/Sub and Pub/Sub will attempt to write the data to BigQuery again.
 By configuring an exponential backoff, Pub/Sub will wait the defined amount of time before attempting to write a previously failed message, incrementing the wait period until it reaches the defined threshold for failed delivery attempts.
-Once this threshold has been met, the message can then be sent to a Dead Letter queue for manual review and intervention.
+Once this threshold has been met, the message is forwarded to a Dead Letter queue for manual review and intervention.
 The messages sent to the Dead Letter Queue include an additional CloudPubSubDeadLetterSourceDeliveryErrorMessage attribute which defines the reason the message couldn't be written to BigQuery.

 # What IAM permissions do Pub/Sub BigQuery Subscriptions require?
 The Pub/Sub service account requires write access to the BigQuery target table, and read access to the table metadata.
 These permissions can be granted by applying the following Terraform code.
 The google_bigquery_table_iam_member resource creates a non authoritative update to the IAM bindings, preserving any existing table bindings.

 ```
+# grant pub/sub service account metadataViewer permissions on BigQuery target table
-resource "google_bigquery_dataset_iam_member" "viewer" {
+resource "google_bigquery_table_iam_member" "viewer" {
   dataset_id = google_bigquery_dataset.cloudbabbledataset01.dataset_id
+  table_id = google_bigquery_table.cloudbabbletable01.table_id
   role   = "roles/bigquery.metadataViewer"
   member = "serviceAccount:service-${data.google_project.project.number}@gcp-sa-pubsub.iam.gserviceaccount.com"
 }

+# grant pub/sub service account dataeditor permissions on BigQuery target table
-resource "google_bigquery_dataset_iam_member" "editor" {
+resource "google_bigquery_table_iam_member" "editor" {
   dataset_id = google_bigquery_dataset.cloudbabbledataset01.dataset_id
+  table_id = google_bigquery_table.cloudbabbletable01.table_id
   role   = "roles/bigquery.dataEditor"
   member = "serviceAccount:service-${data.google_project.project.number}@gcp-sa-pubsub.iam.gserviceaccount.com"
 }